sharuvan/regen/README.md

 regen regenerate --file cats.zip
 ```

 A checksum block size of 64 bytes are more appropriate for archives smaller than 1GB.
-Using 128 byte checksum blocks will significantly increase the generate time.
+Using 128 byte checksum blocks will significantly decrease the generate time.

 ## Benchmarking <a name = "benchmarking"></a>